- Kamya Choudhary

 - Research Interests

-My research seeks to analyze the social and political consequences of the wide-scale shift to state-subsidized solar-powered irrigation pumping systems in Rajasthan, India.
-I focus on debates surrounding access, control, and sustainability to demonstrate how interactions with the technology impacts both farmers and policy formation processes.
+My work seeks to analyse the socio-political structures that shape the current widescale shift to state-subsidized solar-powered irrigation pumping systems in India.
+Focusing on groundwater extraction in rural Rajasthan, I study debates surrounding water access and sustainability to demonstrate how policy designs impact interactions between technology, farmers and the environment.

 2016 - present: Ph.D.
 International Development, The University of Edinburgh

 2015 - 2016: MSc International Development, The University of Edinburgh